WHAT TO DO WHEN AN EMPLOYEE HAS COVID-19

 Protect employee privacy.
 When communicating possible exposure to employees and third parties, you cannot share confidential medical information including the name of the employee.

 Clean and disinfect.
 As a precaution, you may also want to pursue a deep cleaning of your worksite, with a focus on disinfecting all areas used by the infected employee.
+Review the CDC’s guidelines for cleaning and disinfection.

-When Can Employees Return to Work?
+When Can Employees Who Tested Positive for COVID-19 Return to Work?

-The CDC recently updated its guidance for how long individuals who tested positive should isolate at home, shortening from 14 to 10 days for those with mild or no symptoms.
+The CDC updated its guidance for how long individuals who tested positive should isolate at home, shortening from 14 to 10 days for those with mild or no symptoms.
 It now recommends that ending isolation should be based on symptoms and not testing and follow these timelines:

 - Those who tested positive but did not develop symptoms can end isolation after 10 days.